 Six by Nico

 What: Six by Nico is a multi-course concept based around six experiential dishes.
 The menu changes every week and is inspired by a different memory, place or idea, so you never quite know what to expect.
-With no dress code, and at £39 a head, the idea is to make fine dining as affordable as possible while offering an exceptional level of dining and service.
-Guests can opt to add a wine pairing to their meal for an extra £30, and there are optional snack and cocktails too.
+With no dress code, and at £45 a head, the idea is to make fine dining as affordable as possible while offering an exceptional level of dining and service.
+Guests can opt to add a wine pairing to their meal for an extra £35, and there are optional snacks and cocktails too.
+If you love a unique date night idea, you have to check out Six by Nico.

 Where: 97 Hanover Street, EH2 1DJ